Overview & Philosophy¶

 Golden Gate vs FPGA Prototyping¶

 Key to understanding the design of Golden Gate, is understanding that Golden Gate-generated simulators are not FPGA prototypes.
-Unlike in a prototype, Golden Gate-generated simulators decouple the target-design clock from the FPGA-host clock (we say it is host-decoupled): one cycle in the target machine is simulated over a one-or-more FPGA clock cycles.
+Unlike in a prototype, Golden Gate-generated simulators decouple the target-design clocks from all FPGA-host clocks (we say it is host-decoupled): one cycle in the target machine is simulated over a dynamically variable number FPGA clock cycles.
 In constrast, a conventional FPGA-prototype “emulates” the SoC by implementing the target directly in FPGA logic, with each FPGA-clock edge executing a clock edge of the SoC.

 Why Use Golden Gate & FireSim¶